Dawson Knox Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - Knox put together an 11-yard performance against the Patriots last week on two catches while being targeted three times and scoring one touchdown.

-- Over his last three outings, Knox has 13 catches (on 17 targets) for 109 yards and two touchdowns, averaging 36.3 yards per game.
+- Over his last three outings, Knox has racked up 109 yards on 13 catches with two touchdowns, averaging 36.3 yards per game on 17 targets.

 Knox's Buffalo Teammates